fbsum/ExtractArrayPlugin/README.md

 # ExtractArrayPlugin
-Plugin for extracting resources to an array resource.
+Plugin for extracting strings or colors to array.

 ### Eg.